clearclar/trajectoree/README.md

 # trajectoree
 #### Linking move data to reflectange values from satellite imagery and visualizing occurence probability

 A package, integrating continuous time movement models (ctmm) with the access to the Google Earth Engine cloud-based data catalogue through rgee.
-Based on move files of animal trajectories, satellite imagery from eitehr Landsat-8 or Sentinel-2 can be downloaded to local and plotted.
+Based on move files of animal trajectories, satellite imagery from either Landsat-8 or Sentinel-2 can be downloaded to local and plotted (at the moment the Landsat-8 integration is still not as smooth as that of Sentinel-2).
 Plotting of occurence and home range estimations based on ctmm is possible, including plots for band value probability based on occurence and home range estimations.
 ## rgee, ctmm and move
 Animal movement data can be accessed through the [move package](https://cran.r-project.org/web/packages/move/index.html).
 Instructions on how to install rgee can be found [here](https://github.com/r-spatial/rgee).